-Lost mail causes Cedar Bluff's Fire Department to lose funds
+Lost mail causes Cedar Bluffs Fire Department to lose funds

 CEDAR BLUFFS, Neb.
-(WOWT)-- A popular fundraiser for Cedar Bluff’s volunteer fire department raised questions after it received low attendance.
+(WOWT)-- A popular fundraiser for the Cedar Bluffs Volunteer Fire Department raised questions after it received low attendance.

-The Chief of Cedar Bluff’s volunteer fire department, Rob Benke believes the invites were never delivered to about 500 residents, mainly in the Woodcliff area.
+The chief of the Cedar Bluffs Volunteer Fire Department, Rob Benke, believes the invitations were never delivered to about 500 residents, mainly in the Woodcliff area.

 According to the fire department, they are well equipped to serve the community but taxpayers don’t pay for it all.
-The fundraisers like their yearly dance, help them out.
+The fundraisers like their yearly dance help them out.

 “Out of our trust fund, from donations, and from our dance paid for the tracks that went on this UTV,” said Benke.